Version Control cover art

 The acclaimed author of The Dream of Perpetual Motion returns with a compelling novel about the effects of science and technology on our friendships, our love lives, and our sense of self.

 Rebecca Wright has reclaimed her life, finding her way out of her grief and depression following a personal tragedy years ago.
-She spends her days working in customer support for the Internet dating site where she first met her husband.
-But she has a strange, persistent sense that everything around her is somewhat off-kilter: She constantly feels as if she has walked into a room and forgotten what she intended to do there; on TV, the president seems to be the wrong person in the wrong place; her dreams are full of disquiet.
-Meanwhile, her husband's decade-long dedication to his invention, the causality violation device (which he would greatly prefer you not call a "time machine") has effectively stalled his career and made him a laughingstock in the physics community.
+She spends her days working in customer support for the internet dating site where she first met her husband.
+But she has a strange, persistent sense that everything around her is somewhat off-kilter: she constantly feels as if she has walked into a room and forgotten what she intended to do there; on TV, the President seems to be the wrong person in the wrong place; her dreams are full of disquiet.
+Meanwhile, her husband's decade-long dedication to his invention, the causality violation device (which he would greatly prefer you not call a “time machine”) has effectively stalled his career and made him a laughingstock in the physics community.
 But he may be closer to success than either of them knows or can possibly imagine.

-Family Life Time Travel
+Family Life Fantasy Genre Fiction Science Fiction Time Travel

 Listeners also enjoyed...